Lucknow

 he draws together in his own dance style the strengths

-of each: from his father he claims to have inherited
+of each: from his father he claims to have inherited the

-of movement; from Shambhu Maharaj he adopted the power
+from Shambhu Maharaj he adopted the power of movement

-and Shambhu Maharaj to the moon and the sun, and Acchan
+to the moon and the sun, and Acchan Maharaj the sky.
+Combined

-Maharaj the sky.
-Combined they form his universe.
-Modern
+they form his universe.
+Modern kathak has become an extremely

-a great many young dancers from India and beyond have
+popular art form, and a great many young dancers from

-been drawn to it both for its purely aesthetic qualities
+India and beyond have been drawn to it both for its purely

-elements (nritta) and the expressive and narrative aspects
+abstract rhythmic elements (nritta) and the expressive

-of movement (nritya).
-A typical Lucknow performance
+and narrative aspects of movement (nritya).
+A typical

-of kathak unfolds gradually through several stages,
+Lucknow performance of kathak unfolds gradually through

-and more intense than the last.
+quicker and more intense than the last.
 The slow introductory

 invocations to the gods (vandana, pranam) are followed

-by several sections of abstract pieces (thath, amad,
+by several sections of abstract pieces (thath, amad, and

-both technical and expressive aspects of dance are emphasized.
+expressive aspects of dance are emphasized.
+Technical

-enter into playful rhythmic competition with their tabla
+playful rhythmic competition with their tabla accompanists

-develop creative improvisation with the accompanists
+improvisation with the accompanists thereby directing

-and involves the spellbound audience before passing
+spellbound audience before passing back to the performers

-back to the performers in the form of warm appreciation.
+in the form of warm appreciation.

 To